Smart Data Portfolios: A Governance Framework for AI Training Data: Background and Related Literature

 Sectoral studies reinforce these concerns as well.
 In health care, for example, \citet{Chen2021} review ethical machine learning practices and document how imbalanced or unrepresentative training data can translate into clinically significant disparities in performance across patient groups.

-These contributions converge on the view that fairness outcomes are tightly linked to the composition and curation of training data, not only to the choice of prediction algorithms.
-They also suggest that fairness metrics and constraints are most meaningfully evaluated at the level of data mixtures and subgroup coverage than solely at the level of model outputs.
+These contributions converge on the view that fairness outcomes depend fundamentally on the composition and coverage of training data, suggesting that governance interventions must operate not only at the level of model outputs but also at the level of data mixtures themselves.